jeffvance/openshift-ceph-ex/ose_mysql_ceph_pvc/README.md

 ## Example 5: Using openshift/mysql, Ceph Persistent Volume and Claim

 This example is similar to [example 3](../mysql_ceph_pvc) except that we're using the official openshift mysql image.
 This image has the UID hard-coded to 27 in the Dockerfile, and as a result presents challenges from a permissions/volume-mounting perspective.
 The solution to running the mysql container as non-root is to separate the creation of the pod from the creation of the bind mounts for the container.
+This is accomplished by using the *oc new-app* command to create the pod with the default emptyDir volume binding, followed by *oc volume* to replace emptyDir with the ceph rbd plugin binding.

+*oc new-app* in this example creates the following:
+  * a new service named "mysql-55-centos7"
+  * a new replication controller named "mysql-55-centos7-1"
+  * a new deployment configuration named "mysql-55-centos7"
+  * a new imageStream named "mysql-55-centos7"
+  * an emptyDir volume named ""
+  * the target mysql pod named "xxx".

 ### Environment:
 If the steps to install the environment, ceph, ose and mysql have not already been completed, then follow the instuctions linked-to directly below: